 The image below, from another page of the Gjenvick Archives, shows the Albert Ballin in its glory period.
 The ship was re-named under Nazi rule, and later used for war transport.
 It hit a mine in 1945, was salvaged by the Soviets and restored to function.
 It plied waters until 1980 when it was scrapped.

 In the last link the staterooms and other facilities of the Albert Ballin may be viewed.
 Even clearer images may be seen in a YouTube video.
 A cafe-garden, bar, and dining rooms are shown, all areas where the ship’s beer might be enjoyed.

 PART II discusses the ship breweries of Hamburg-America Line’s competitor, North German Lloyd.

 Note re images: First image above was sourced from Fulton Historical Newspapers as identified and linked in the text.
 The second was sourced from the Gjenvick Archives as linked in the text.
 All intellectual property therein belongs solely to the lawful owner.
 Used for educational and research purposes.
 All feedback welcomed.

-*Completists will want to buy the latest issue of the journal Brewery History for inter alia a bang-up article by Geoff Dye on the Menestheseus’ brewery and other amenities.
-Much information is disclosed not previously available, and it is quite a story.
+*Completists should read the latest issue of Brewery History for an excellent article by Geoff Dye on the Menestheseus brewery.
+Much information is disclosed that was not previously available.